Tytuvėnai: History

+Following the Partitions of the Polish–Lithuanian Commonwealth, Tytuvėnai was an active center of resistance against Russian rule in Lithuania.
+During the November Uprising of 1830–1831, the town hosted the election of the Central Government of Samogitia and served as a rebel base, equipped with a foundry for producing cannonballs and ammunition.
+In the subsequent January Uprising of 1863, rebel forces led by Antanas Mackevičius and Jonas Stanevičius-Pisarskis were garrisoned in the area, where they clashed with the Russian Imperial Army.
+In 1864, a year after the uprising, Russian authorities accused the local Bernardine monks of aiding the insurgents, leading to the closure of the Tytuvėnai monastery.
+As part of the broader Russification campaign, the Tsarist administration subsequently built a Russian Orthodox Church next to the monastery.

-Before World War II, Tytuvėnai was popular as a resort town due to its location among lakes and forests.
+During the Interwar period, Tytuvėnai was popular as a resort town due to its location among lakes and forests.
 In 1923, the town had 1164 inhabitants; 221 of them were Jews who made their living in agriculture and small trades.
 There was a synagogue and a Beth-Midrash in the town.
 Rabbi Yaakov Kamenetsky was the rabbi of the Tytuvėnai Jewish community from 1926 until 1937, when he emigrated to America.

 During World War II, the town was under Soviet occupation from 1940, and then under German occupation from 1941 to 1944.
 Two mass executions in Tytuvėnai forest took place in August 1941, but before that, according to witnesses, about 30-40 Jews were taken by carts to Raseiniai and never came back.
 15 Jewish men were shot during the first execution in Tytuvėnai forest.
 The second one took place about a week later, when women, children and the elderly were assembled in the synagogue, then brought to the forest in several trips and shot.
 Victims had to undress before the execution, while local villagers who were requisitioned to dig waited nearby to cover the bodies.
 About 160 Jewish women, children and the elderly were shot that day.